kupl/PyinderArtifact/README.md

 python pyright_run.py
 ```

+When we ran full evaluation on our machine (2x Intel(R) Xeon(R) Silver 4214, 128GB), the time was measured as follows:
-- Pyinder: <18 hours
+- Pyinder: about 12 hours
-- Mypy: <2 hours
+- Mypy: about 2 hours
-- Pytype: may take more than 3 days...
+- Pytype: about 5 days
-- Pyright: <4 hours
+- Pyright: about 3 hours

 Even if you skip specific tools, you can see the results by [following these steps](#postprocess-and-understanding-the-results).